Thesys-lab/arithmetic-intensity-guided-abft/README.md

   that we compare against in the absence of fault tolerance.
 This directory is an unmodified snapshot of the upstream CUTLASS repository.
 * [cutlass-abft-thread](cutlass-abft-thread): directory containing the
   implementation of thread-level ABFT that we develop.
+The `master` branch contains one-sided thread-level ABFT, whereas the `two-sided` branch contains two-sided thread-level ABFT, and the `replication` branch contains thread-level replication.
+The differences between these are detailed in Sections 4 and 5 of the paper.
 * [cutlass-abft-global](cutlass-abft-global): directory containing the
   implementation of global ABFT that we use as part of AI-guided ABFT.